Wednesday, 10 February 2016

 Those seconds time was extended and never ended.
 Damn eternity of those moments in which I had to face the likely vision of my own death.

 ─ "What can I do?" ─I think I said, but I do not remember having been able to complete the sentence.
-I just keep the memory of a sharp and sudden pain that started in my left groin and that in a few seconds took over all my body before losing consciousness, bathed in small streams of my own blood.
+I just keep the memory of a sharp and sudden pain that started in my left groin and in a few seconds ran down my entire body before losing consciousness, bathed in small streams of my own blood.

 I got news of what happened next, but I have no memories.
 The harmful animal, satisfied its revenge, crawled away and did not return.
-The next days Miguel and John (I now use the correct chronological order, but then I would have named them the other way round) looked for it because it was a danger for all, but never knew of its grotesque image of basilisk.
+The next days Miguel and John (I now use the correct chronological order, but then I would have named them the other way round) looked for it because it was a danger for everybody,, but never knew again of its grotesque image of a basilisk.
 There was no reason to be there except to kill me, and now I think that once achieved its goal it evaporated.
-Then Miguel and John, who had to make a decision in a few seconds, separated.
+Then Miguel and John, who had to take a decision in a few seconds, separated.
 The latter stayed beside me, watching my state, and watching me.
-It was forming a swelling around the bite.
-I also suppose that when I fainted I fell to the ground beneath the ash trees and my old co-worker had to fight to put me in such a way that my head was higher than the rest of my body, to avoid spilling the poison.
+A swelling was forming around the bite.
+I also suppose that when I fainted I fell to the ground beneath the ash trees and my old co-worker had to fight to place me in such a way that my head would be higher than the rest of my body, to avoid poison to spill.

-Faced with that defeat and with the urgency of a few seconds that could be vital, Miguel returned to John’s side and my fallen image, perhaps a man who agonized while fog, like a scavenger, was devouring him.
-When he saw that he had returned impotent, John raised his shoulders and took a desperate resolution but that was the only thing that remained to be done to save me.
-And with two words they understood and, in absence of a best stretcher, I was risen as a bundle, and John by the head, Miguel by the feet, took me to the Outskirt of the Torn Hand, to the nearest tent, that of the beggar Bruce, who was at the time smoking in the door, and that was the most useful one for its unprecedented pillow of rock that would get that my feet were at a lower level to my head.
-I did not see anything, could not perceive any sound and knew nothing, was unable to distinguish east or west, mud, roads or weed, or maybe the eyes that I delayed to open would have glimpsed how the night dressed with a white coat that swallowed the last drops of my blood and the newly appearing stars, which just born, fell ill.
+Faced with that defeat and with the urgency of a few seconds that could be vital, Miguel returned to John’s side and to my fallen self, perhaps a man who agonized while fog, like a scavenger, was devouring him.
+When he saw him returning impotent, John shrugged his shoulders and took a desperate resolution that was the only thing that could be done in order to save me.
+And with two words they understood each other and, in absence of a best stretcher, I was risen like a bundle, and John grabbing my head, Miguel grabbing my feet, they took me to the Outskirt of the Torn Hand, to the nearest tent, that of the beggar Bruce, who was at the time smoking at the door, and was the most useful tent because of its unprecedented rock pillow that would make my feet be at a lower level to my head.
+I did not see anything, could not perceive any sound and knew nothing, was unable to distinguish east or west, mud, roads or weed, or maybe the eyes that I delayed to open would have glimpsed how the night dressed with a white coat that swallowed the last drops of my blood and the newly appearing stars, which recently born, fell ill.

 No comments: